Pepreal/unRaid-docker-template/README.md

 # Custom Template for unRaid
-unRaid custom template for orginal teamspeak docker image
+unRaid custom template for orginal Teamspeak docker image

 I'm not a developer, the file was to learn how to work with dockerman.